 Yes, we have strict health and safety policies for such occasions.
 If you are undertaking charity challenges whether it be a custom-made challenge or our group challenge, we make sure your safety is the first priority.
 Our staff will constantly monitor every aspect of our charity challenge while making sure you are healthy and fit for continuing the journey.

-13. What if I have an existing travel insurance cover?
+13. What if I have existing travel insurance coverage?

 14. I'm traveling alone.
 Do I need to pay a single supplementary?